k8ssandra/k8ssandra/docs/content/en/docs/getting-started/_index.md

 ---
-title: "Quick start"
+title: "K8ssandra quick start"
 linkTitle: "Quick start"
 weight: 1
 description: |
-  Kick the tires and take it for a spin!
+  Kick the tires and take K8ssandra for a spin!
 ---

 Welcome to K8ssandra!
 This guide gets you up and running with a single-node Apache Cassandra&reg; cluster on Kubernetes.
-If you are interested in a more detailed component walkthroughs check out the [topics]({{< ref "topics">}}) section.
+If you are interested in a more detailed component walkthroughs check out the [tasks]({{< ref "topics">}}) section.

 ## Prerequisites